 One location that sounds like a hoot, a goblin tribe that’s been taken over by a gnome who’s been pretending to be a goblin…for five years.
 The suggestion here that either the PCs kick in the door and the gnome-goblin is a twist or the PCs are diplomats to the goblins.
 Again, this sounds like an interesting situation more than a tactical encounter.
 There is a typo in this section, the leader of the goblins, the gnome, has something from the Mind Flayer Spaceship.
 The password to open it is given as 8 random digits in one paragraph and 9 random digits in the next.
 It doesn’t matter though, the point is that the PCs can’t open it and need to cast or ask someone to cast the knock spell for them.

 The two locations that get the most page space are the two locations connected to Netheril.
 This is going to be important later.
 It’s not really important now though.
-Again, the adventure has many authors.
-This is the most foreshadowing you’re going to get about where this adventure is going, which isn’t great.
+Again, the adventure has many authors and you can feel it here.
+This is the most foreshadowing you’re going to get about Netheril, which is where the adventure ends, which isn’t great.
 ‘Cause it ain’t Netheril making life difficult for Icewind Dale, it’s Auril, the lady on the cover of the book.
 Very briefly, in the Forgotten Realms, Netheril was an ancient civilization.
 Very high magic bordering on science fiction.
 There’s a lot of shadow themes, not like intrigue but literally blades and stuff made of shadows.

 The more important, interesting, and horrifying of these two Netheril tied locations is a tower that used to be connected to a flying city.
 This was Netheril’s thing, shadow magic and flying cities.
 This location’s cool, it’s an upside down tower.
 The PCs can find the corpse of a Thri-Kreen here, which I interpret as the writer saying – Dark Sun still exists!
 There’s a lot of shit in the Netherese language.
 No PC should speak Netherese, it adds to the sense of alienation and it’s a several thousand year old dead language.
 The plot relevant highlight here seems to be the implication that if this thing broke off a larger structure.
 Also one of the Arcane Brotherhood simulacrums is hanging out here.
 They want to use the magic in this place to make themselves into a real person since the wizard who cast them gets publicly executed in Chapter 1.
 This is supposed to have a 10% chance of success, I don’t know maybe it’s cooler if they succeed?
 It’s definitely a 10% chance of success if the PCs use it.